 And if your insurance company chooses to advance the other driver’s insurance limits to you, it keeps the other driver in the case as a defendant – again, so you can talk about him in front of the jury.
 But if it lets you release the other driver, it won’t be able to recover whatever money it pays out on your claim.

 4) Finally, there is this to think about.
 If you don’t tell your insurance company that the other driver’s insurance has made a limits offer, and just release the other driver in exchange for a payment of the limits, you may be invalidating your own underinsurance coverage.
 Why?
 Because your release of the other driver also blocks your own insurance company from recovering on its subrogation claim against him.
 And there is a clause in your underinsured motorist coverage policy that says that you have to do everything you can to help your insurance company get its money back.

 OK.
 That’s enough for anyone to think about.
 But after all this, I think you can probably see why I started with the advice to go to a lawyer.

 I have been a lawyer over 30 years.
-One of the most important things about what I do is maintaining a fresh perspective.
-If you’ve been in an accident with a truck, give me, a Cincinnati personal injury attorney, a call.
+If you want everything you are entitled to, it’s not always easy to get to it.
+If you’ve been in an accident and you don’t know how to deal with the insurance company give me, a Cincinnati personal injury lawyer, a call.
 My phone is 513-621-4775.